The Microphones: Subsequent Microphones releases and performances

 In January 2007, a one-off 7" single was released under the Microphones moniker, titled Two Songs by the Microphones.
 In 2008, The Glow Pt.
 2 was reissued by K Records with an additional disc of outtakes and rarities.
 In March 2011, Elv(e)rum re-recorded the Microphones' song "I Lost My Wind" for the compilation Collaborate With a 1940s Wire Recorder.
 In 2013, the Microphones' four studio albums (in addition to the singles compilation Song Islands) were remastered and reissued on Elverum's own label, P.W.
 Elverum & Sun, Ltd. In 2016, a compilation of the Microphones' early cassette releases was released as Early Tapes: 1996–1998.

 Elverum played a one-off concert in Anacortes, WA under the name the Microphones in June 2019, performing alongside D+, Black Belt Eagle Scout, and Little Wings.

 On August 7, 2020, Elverum released a new Microphones album: Microphones in 2020.
 The album consists of a 44:44 single song about Elverum's own life and search of meaning.

 On January 13, 2022, Elverum announced a comprehensive retrospective box set, Completely Everything, 1996–2021 which contains the entire Microphones discography; Elverum also stated that it would be the final release from the Microphones.

 Style

 According to Kyle Cochrun of PopMatters "The band shirked traditional song structures, buried melodies under dissonance, added or abandoned the rhythm section at unexpected moments, caked guitar distortion on soft-spoken campfire jingles, relished in a decidedly scattershot soundscape, and dismantled any forward momentum they worked to build".
+They are broadly categorized as indie rock, but their music includes influence from noise music and folk along with psychedelic rock and pop.
+It is also characterized by its more “DIY” and lo-fi sound.
+Elverum has mentioned grunge, Eric's Trip, The Beach Boys, and Phil Spector's Wall of Sound technique as being influential to the sound of The Microphones, specifically to It Was Hot, We Stayed In The Water.
+He described his writing style as being more narrative and human in comparison to his work as Mount Eerie, drawing inspiration from the writing style of Will Oldham of Palace Music and nature.